 For instance, his accurate portrayal of the lifestyle of a Bengali household, living in a large house for several generations, is delightful.

-movie (at the 34.23 mark), a beautiful Bhairavi-thumri, wafts through the mansion.
+At one point in the movie (at the 34.23 mark), a beautiful Bhairavi-thumri, wafts through the mansion.
 The female voice, despite the low volume of the audio, sounds formidable & majestic.

-At a later instance (at the 1:14:30 mark), one can hear another riveting voice.
+at the 1:14:30 mark), one can hear another riveting voice.
 This time, it is a ghazal.

 I had seen the movie for the first time, at the age of ten.
 The two remarkable voices had not made any impact, then.